RaiMan/SikuliX-2014/README.md

 The Maven GroupID for the project is switched to **com.sikulix** (package names remain org.sikuli....)

 The structure is reduced to 3 main packages:
- - API now contains Basics and OpenCV4Sikuli as well (gets sikulixapi.jar)
+ - API: now contains Basics, Natives and OpenCV4Sikuli (gets sikulixapi.jar)
- - IDE unchanged (gets sikulix.jar)
+ - IDE: unchanged (gets sikulix.jar)
- - Libs includes Natives (contains everything related to native stuff - gets sikulixlibs.jar)
+ - Libs: everything related to native stuff including the prebuilt libraries (gets sikulixlibs.jar)

 The other packages are mostly unchanged.
 <hr>